 - Brilliant UI for managing multiple VPN connections

-- Ability to use multiple VPN connections with one account
+- Ability to utilize multiple VPN connections with one account

 - Logsfeature to analyze traffic and data transferred